loqoman/loqoman/README.md

 **Hey there!** My name is Darwin Clark I'm currently pursing an undergraduate co-op degree in computer engineering at the University of Waterloo after graduating from Bainbridge Island High School in 2021.

-While a lot of my background has been in software engineering, I've recently narrowed my focus into systems engineering, embedded programming, and PCB design.
-Specifically, I've been been developing my C, C++, Altium, and VHDL skills.
-I hope to apply these skills in areas such firmware and driver development, and general-purpose embedded systems work.
+I have over 1.5 years of internship experience across 5 different companies in industries such as consumer electronics, automotive, and defence.
+My technical focus is in systems engineering, embedded design, and PCBA design.
+Specifically, I have intimate knowledge of C, C++, Altium, and VHDL.
+I hope to apply these skills in areas such as driver development, board bringup, and general-purpose embedded systems work.

 <details>
  <summary><b>Projects / Work I'm Particularly Proud of</b></summary>

  ### *2023*
- - More to come...
+ - Contributed to testing and documentation of FatFS based SD card drive for WARG flight computer ([C](https://github.com/UWARG/LaminarOS/tree/drivers/SD_Card/LOS_Driver))
+ - Completed 4-month internship at Anduril Inductries developing Avoinics hardware and firmware ([Anduril](https://www.anduril.com/))
+ - Developed firmware and controls for 200W battery emulation platform, used for EOL and DVT testing (C/Altium)

  ### *2022*